EPILEPSY MANAGEMENT SERVICES

 Regardless of the outcome of the routine EEG, it is often necessary to perform more testing.
 If the EEG is negative, it is possible that the important brain wave information was not visible during this time and a longer study is needed to capture that information.
 If the EEG is positive, it is important to do additional testing to understand exactly which type or types of seizures the patient is experiencing.
 This next step in additional testing is likely to be a long-term video EEG (link to long-term).

 After a routine EEG is performed, additional testing may be required.
-Dr. Sadek will evaluate each patient's specific case to determine if he or she is a candidate for a long-term video EEG.
+Each patients' case is evaluated to determine if he or she is a candidate for a long-term video EEG.
 This study is not for everyone, but can provide valuable information to better understand each individual's seizures.

 Epilepsy monitoring can be used for a large variety of purposes: diagnosing the type or types of seizures, identifying the underlying cause of seizures, determining alternate treatment methods, or exploring whether a long-term seizure-free patient could be taken off of their current medication.